ProfessionalWiki/SemanticWikibase/README.md

 ### Version 0.1

-Released on October 22, 2020
+Released on September 3, 2020

 * Initial release with support for main snaks and most data types